kserve/website/docs/admin/serverless/servicemesh/README.md

-# Deploy InferenceService in ServiceMesh mode
+# Secure InferenceService with ServiceMesh
 A service mesh is a dedicated infrastructure layer that you can add to your InferenceService to allow you to transparently add capabilities like observability, traffic management and security.
 In this example we show how you can turn on the Istio service mesh mode to provide a uniform and efficient way to secure service-to-service communication in a cluster with TLS encryption, strong identity-based authentication and authorization.